PHIL 3: Critical Thinking

 - Graded homework in Canvas will be available online for 96 hours, from Thursday noon through Monday noon.
 NO LATE WORK ACCEPTED.
 Do NOT put it off to the last minute.
 I will NOT accept late work just because you ran into some technical difficulties trying to submit within the last hour.
 I will tell you that you should have completed it early enough to deal with any technical glitches that might come up as you submit your work.

-There will be two (2) online MIDTERMS (worth 35 points each) and one online FINAL EXAM (worth 40 points)
+There will be one online FINAL EXAM (worth 50 points)

 - COMPREHENSIVE, (Open books, open notes)

 - LIMITED TIME FRAME - must be completed within four hours after beginning.

 - The material comes from the textbooks, class lectures and supplemental materials.

 All assignments are due at the designated time on the due date.
 Assignments will be open in Canvas for 96 HOURS, so no late work is accepted.